TomoyaIshida/Solidity-developers-guide/README.md

 `$ npm start`

-If you don't have metamask installed please install it with chrome web store.
+1. If you don't have metamask installed please install it with chrome web store.Then connect to the Rinkeby test network and obtain the test ETH.
+2. Please write metamask mnemonic and rinkeby test network address in lottery/deploy.js.